Courses in Criminal Justice

 R CRJ 203 (= A SOC 203) Criminology (3)

 Introduction to the study of crime, including the development of criminal law, the relationship between crime and social structure, and the individual and social causes of crime.
-Only one of A SOC 203; A SOC 381; or R CRJ 203 can be taken for credit.
+Only one of A SOC 203, A SOC 381, R CRJ 203, or T CRJ 203 can be taken for credit.
 Prerequisite(s): A SOC 115.

 R CRJ 281 Introduction to Statistics in Criminal Justice (3)